We know our customers have questions, so we have compiled a list of the questions we get asked most frequently.

 Dual durometer, or co-extrusion, is the fusion of two or more materials of varying physical properties into a single extruded piece.
 An example would be a rigid part with flexible fingers that could be used as a gasket or cushion.
 Typically, the two materials are from the same family of polymers to ensure compatibility for adequate adhesion; however, in some instances dissimilar materials can be extruded together, providing adhesion can be obtained.

-Vinyl compounds range from soft (low durometer) to very rigid providing the ability to meet most plastic extrusion profile requirements.
+Vinyl compounds range from soft (low durometer) to very rigid providing the ability to meet most plastic profile extrusion requirements.
 With the addition of color concentrates, almost any color is achievable ranging from metallics to florescent.
-The compounds are inherently flame resistant with good chemical resistance.
+PVC plastic compounds are inherently flame resistant with good chemical resistance.
 Weatherability can be achieved with the addition of ultraviolet inhibitors.

 What quality control procedures are followed?

-Each product shipment is documented for compliance to strictest quality control guidelines, in addition to the nuances of the specific production run.
+Each plastic profile extrusion shipment is documented for compliance to strict quality control guidelines, in addition to the nuances of the specific production run.
 Quality control is the primary responsibility of the production operator and is monitored and recorded by Quality Assurance personnel on an hourly basis.
-While SFR has not yet obtained ISO certification, we are routinely audited by major corporations for compliance to ISO standards and other recognized quality systems.
-The consistently high level of product quality is considered to be the primary reason for our significant growth in the last decade.
+SFR is routinely audited by major corporations for compliance to recognized quality systems.
+The consistently high level of product quality is considered to be the primary reason for our significant growth over the last decade.

 Which industries do you serve?

-As a manufacturer of custom plastic extrusion profiles, we serve many different industries.
-We work closely with our customers to provide the highest quality thermoplastic extrusions, whether for electronics, furniture, office furnishings, store fixtures, POP displays, industrial or one of several other served markets.
+As a manufacturer of custom plastic profile extrusions, we serve many different industries.
+We work closely with our customers to provide the highest quality plastic extrusions, whether for electronics, furniture, office furnishings, store fixtures, POP displays, industrial or one of several other markets served.

-What is the average tool cost for profile extrusion die?
+What is the average tool cost for a profile extrusion die?

-Tool costs are included in the Engineering Development Charge, which consists of a portion of the total costs associated with developing a new product.
-Other items considered are the actual labor and material costs to develop "production ready" tooling.
+Tooling costs are included in the Engineering Development Charge.
+Other items considered are the actual labor and material costs to develop “production ready” tooling.
 Consequently, there are many factors involved that prohibit a direct answer to the question.
 However, depending on the part complexity and raw materials, one could estimate the costs starting at less than $1,000.

 What is the typical minimum run quantity?

-This is a prime example of "it depends."
-Due to varying set-up costs and run efficiencies, we attempt to restrict the minimum production quantity to 2,500 lineal feet.
+This is a prime example of “it all depends.”
+Due to varying set-up costs and run efficiencies, we attempt to restrict the minimum production quantity to 1,000 lineal feet.
 However, this quantity may vary depending on the projected costs, which are significantly higher for shorter run lengths.
-We are pleased to provide quotations for various run length and release quantities upon request.
+We are pleased to provide quotations for various run lengths and release quantities upon request.

 What is a vacuum sizer (calibrator)?

-Vacuum sizers, sometimes called vacuum calibrators, are an integral part of many plastic extrusion set-ups and specific to each the custom profile.
-The sizer determines the final part dimensions by using a vacuum to shape the molten plastic during the cooling process.
-While the initial cost may seem high, the sizer ensures the same size every time.
+Vacuum sizers, sometimes called vacuum calibrators, are an integral part of many plastic extrusion set-ups and specific to each custom profile.
+The sizer determines the final part dimensionally by using vacuum to shape the profile during the cooling process.
+While the initial cost may seem high, the sizer ensures manufacturing cost controls and the same size every time.

-The goal in material selection is to determine which balance of physical properties best match the end use requirements of your plastic extrusion profile.
-One must consider many attributes such as environmental, use temperature, chemical exposure, flammability requirements, impact and the overall part function.
+The goal in material selection is to determine which balance of physical properties best match the end use requirements of your plastic profile extrusion.
+One must consider many attributes such as environmental, use temperature, chemical exposure, flammability requirements, impact, aesthetics, and the overall part function.
 Our development team will work with you to select the optimum balance of material properties, function and cost.